alexpechkarev/larbac/readme.md

 ```

 By default frontend interface set to `true`.
-To access management interfaces use following URL's:
+These are default URL's:

 ```
     |   User interface can be accessed via          - http://yourdomain.net/user